yburlak/ePortfolio/index.md

 _Each phase challenged me to revisit knowledge from previous courses and expand my understanding by learning new approaches and improving my development practices._

 _I selected this artifact for my ePortfolio because it represents a complete and meaningful project that demonstrates my ability to design and develop a full-stack application from start to finish.
-The PetBag Boarding System shows my growth as a developer, especially as the project evolved beyond basic functionality into a more secure and structured application._
+The PetBag Boarding and Grooming System shows my growth as a developer, especially as the project evolved beyond basic functionality into a more secure and structured application._

 ## Professional self-assessment